Geothermal energy from abandoned coal mines

 When underground mines are abandoned, the pumps that kept them dry are often switched off and the mines fill with water.
 This water is heated by geological processes, and remains stable year-round.

-The Coal Authority have calculated that the constantly replenishing water within these mines could potentially be a large enough resource to provide all of the heating requirements for the coalfields population.
+The Coal Authority has calculated that the constantly replenishing water within these mines could potentially be a large enough resource to provide all of the heating requirements for the coalfields population.
 It could also be used as heat and energy for horticulture, manufacturing, and other purposes.

 The abandoned coal mines in the UK present an enormous opportunity to the UK as a source of geothermal energy.Jeremy Crooks – Head of innovation at the Coal Authority

 The water in these mines is a low carbon, sustainable heat source, which under the right conditions can also compete with public supply gas prices and deliver carbon savings up to 75% compared to gas heating.